Barun Sobti’s Iss Pyaar Ko Kya Naam Doon 3 New Promo Out: Advay Singh Raizada Burns Chandini’s Pic

 Time changes everything.
 But how has it changed Advay Singh Raizada? #IssPyaarKoKyaNaamDoon, Coming Soon!@BarunSobtiSays pic.twitter.com/qnNZSnqW0f— STAR PLUS (@StarPlus) May 31, 2017

-The show has been creating a lot of noise before being aired.
-The makers got into controversy with fans as they didn't take their favourite Sanaya Irani on the show.
-Also, the fans wanted the makers to change the name if they are not casting Sanaya on the show.
+The show has been creating a lot of noise even before its telecast.
+The makers got into a controversy with fans as they didn't rope in their favourite Sanaya Irani on the show.
+Also, the fans wanted the makers to change the name of the show if they are not casting Sanaya on the show.

 Fans also lashed out at Gul Khan as she replied rudely to them.
 She said that she is not affected by the fans' negative messages and wants to take the brand forward.

 Fans boycotted the show and a few fans even declared the show, a flop before it was aired.
-Gul said that she is confident that Barun's fans will definitely watch the show.
+Gul said that she is confident that Barun's fans would definitely watch the show.

-Also, Barun support for the new actress Shivani Tomar, didn't go well with the fans.
+Also, Barun's support for the new actress Shivani Tomar, didn't go well with the fans.
 They lashed out at Barun, and pointed out that he had left the first season, as he wanted to pursue his Bollywood dreams!

 While a few fans are ready to accept the new jodi, most of them want Sanaya back.
 A few of the fans also believe that if the TRP drops down, then the makers might get Sanaya back on the show!

-Well, if this happens, it will be sad for Shivani Tomar, as she was not accepted in her first show as well!
-Remember Kasam!
+Well, if this happens, it will be unfortunate for Shivani Tomar, as she was not accepted in her first show as well!
+Remember Kasam?
 Shivani had replaced Kratika Sengar.
-Since the audiences didn't accept Shivani and ratings dropped, they had to get Kratika back on the show!
+Since the audiences didn't accept Shivani and the ratings dropped, they had to get Kratika back on the show!

 Well, all that we can say is to wait for the show!